moleculer-java/moleculer-java-mongo/README.md

 }
 ```

-The use of the UserDAO is illustrated by the following example:
+The use of the UserDAO is illustrated by the following example (without Spring):

 ```java
 public static void main(String[] args) throws Exception {